actionml/contextual-bandit/README.md

-# Page Variant Recommender [Vowpal Wabbit - CSOAA]
+# Contextual Bandit [Vowpal Wabbit - CSOAA]

+The Contextual Bandit is a PIO Kappa Template and so is an online learner.
+It keeps model up-to-date in real time.

-The PVR gets data from the PredictionIO EventServer.
-From events a model is trained and a PredictionServer is deployed to server queries for Recommendations.
-Every time you train the recommender model is updated automatically and without interruption the fresh predictions begin with the next query.
+As such is gets data from the PIO Kappa Server.
+From events a model is updated and a predictions are served.
+Every time there is an input events the model is updated and fresh predictions begin with the next query.

 [For some discussion of the underlying algorithm and citations](algorithm.md)

-#EventServer
+# Events

-The EventServer uses a Simple REST API for POSTing events in JSON form.
-Events can be an array of up to 50 events of the form described below.
-Insert events in JSON form like so:
+The PIO Kappa Server has an endpoint for input to a dataset for single of multiple Events and uses a Simple REST API for POSTing them in JSON form.
+For Example:

 ```
-curl -i -X POST http://localhost:7070/events.json?accessKey=$ACCESS_KEY \
+curl -i -X POST http://localhost:7070/datasets/dataset-id/events/ \
 -H "Content-Type: application/json" \
--d $JSONHERE
+-d { event in JSON }
 ```

+Since PIO Kappa may use SSL and Authentication, the above example only works with security disabled.
+See the PIO Kappa design docs for a description of the Java and Python SDKs, which should be used since they provide SSL and Authentication support.

-#Data Input for the Page Variant Recommender
+# Data Input for the Contextual Bandit

-The PVR uses only one event type.
-Page View / Conversion events are triggered by the action of displaying a page to a user and whether their page view results in a conversion or not.
-It also contains the id of the test grouping [which groups together a set of page-variants to be considered].
+The Contextual Bandit uses only one event type.
+Events are triggered by some user action such as displaying a page to a user (the Page Variant Recommender) or clicking a link (link recommender) each event is flagged with whether it was a conversion or not.
+It also contains the id of the test grouping, which groups together a set of items to be considered together.
+Put another way, the CB will recommend one of the grouped items based on previous recorded events associated with the group.
+Think if the group like the catalog of an ecommerce site.

-#User Attributes
+# User Attributes

 The user attributes (context) can consist of any number of features, which do not need to be specified in advance.
 However, for the context to have an effect, we should have the same context features whenever possible within a single test grouping.

+Adding new attributes is allowed but will take time to affect recommendations as they come in from some starting point.

-The important information is always of the form (userId, page-variant-id, test-group-id, conversion, context).
-So a simple example with only two users, two page-variants, two page views and a single context feature [gender] could look like the following: (userA, variantA, test-groupA, converted, male) and (userB, variantB, test-groupB, notConverted, female)
+The important information is always of the form (user-id, item-id, group-id, conversion, context).
+So a simple example with only two users, two items, two events and a single context feature [gender] could look like the following: (user-1, item-1, group-1, converted, male) and (user-2, item-2, group-2, notConverted, female)

 The user attributes (context) must be set independently of usage events.
 These must be specified at least once, in order for user context to be used, but it may also be called later to update.